 Warmer temperatures make people bring out the sandals and flip-flops, but common foot ailments will stop anyone from enjoying their favorite summertime activities barefoot.
-With proper care, existing ailments can be treated and prevented, leading to smooth, attractive feet all summer long.
+And, with proper care, you can treat existing ailments and prevent future ailments, leading to smooth, attractive feet all summer long.

-2. Maintain Blood Circulation.
+Secondly, blood circulation is important.
 Blood delivers oxygen and nutrients to all parts of the body to help keep them healthy.
-Blood circulation can be encouraged by stretching the calves, flexing the ankles, and wiggling the toes.
+And, you can encourage blood circulation by stretching the calves, flexing the ankles, and wiggling the toes.

-3. Apply Sunscreen.
-Feet are often forgotten when applying sunscreen but they are just as susceptible to sunburn as the rest of the body.
-It should be evenly applied across the top and on the ankles to ensure complete coverage.
-Users should remember to reapply after swimming.
+Unfortunately, people often forgot feet when applying sunscreen, but they are just as susceptible to sunburn as the rest of the body.
+You should evenly apply sunscreen across the top and on the ankles to ensure complete coverage.
+Most importantly, users should remember to reapply after swimming.

-4. Make Time for Pedicures.
-Proper foot care is critical for foot health.
+Additionally, proper foot care is critical for foot health.
 Basic pedicures require toenail clippers, pumice stone, an emery board, and moisturizer.
-Nails should be clipped within 1/8 of an inch of the nail bed, using the emery board to smooth any ragged edges that may break the skin later.
+You should clip nails within 1/8 of an inch of the nail bed, using the emery board to smooth any ragged edges that may break the skin later.
 The pumice stone will remove unsightly calluses while the moisturizer will keep the skin hydrated and smooth.

-5. Wear Proper Protection.
-The proper footwear is required for different occasions.
-Always pack extra sneakers and water shoes to be prepared for any occasion.
-Wet sneakers should be allowed to dry thoroughly before wearing again.
+Different occasions require different footwear.
+Most importantly, it is necessary to have the proper footwear for each occasion.
+And, always pack extra sneakers and water shoes so you are prepared for any occasion.
+Also, wet sneakers should be allowed to dry thoroughly before wearing again.

 Foot health should be maintained all year long but this can be difficult with existing conditions or injuries.
-When foot health requires more than simple maintenance, professionals should be consulted as soon as possible for treatment.
+So, when foot health requires more than simple maintenance, you should consult professionals as soon as possible for treatment.

 The trained staff at Michigan Podiatry can treat an assortment of foot ailments from one of their three locations, offering in-office treatments and emergency care services.
 Michigan Podiatry can treat athlete’s foot, warts, nail fungus, diabetic foot care, and many other issues.